Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

     -   How can each part of their solution be backed up?

-    -   How can they sunset the use of tape archive?
+    -   How can they retire and move away from the use of tape archive?

     -   Can they continue to use their third-party backup vendor?